bitkorn/godata-pub/README.md

 This is a GUI for GodataRest, a ERP database API.

 ## modularity
-The complete app is divided in different Apps.
-The reason is to not must load all *.js files etc. if they don't needed.
+The complete app is divided in different apps, so that you don't have to load all the *.js files etc. in one request.